 After your drink at Brooklyn Social, walk down Smith Street and dine at the many restaurants.
 Or wait for a table at Frankies 457, Buttermilk Channel or Prime Meats on Court Street.
 If you're looking for a good cup of coffee, there are also numerous cafes in the area including East One Coffee Roasters, Smith Canteen, Henry Local and many other spaces.

 Pizza lovers can easily spend an entire weekend eating at the various pizzerias in Carroll Gardens, from old school joints like Giardini's on Smith Street to artisanal eats at the new Pizza Moto or Lucali.
 If you want to continue your pizza tour of Brooklyn, be sure to visit these restaurants.

+Folks crowd the aisles at Eataly in Manhattan, when they should simply head to Carroll Gardens and peruse the many Italian grocers from the famed Caputo's to G. Esposito & Sons.
 Or shop for cannolis and other pastries at the many Italian bakeries including Monteleone, Mazzola, and Court Street Pastry.

 Across the BQE, folks can check out more Brooklyn eats in Carroll Garden's West.
 Walk down Union Street and you'll find one of NYC's classic restaurants, Ferninando's Focceria, which has been open since 1904, and you'll also discover great Mexican food and other good eats.

 So, don't just look up the zip code and send a letter to someone in Carroll Gardens, instead hop on the F train and explore this scenic section of Brooklyn.